Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 Is the Batu Caves Disabled Friendly?

-272-steps lead up to the Batu Caves Main Temple area and is not handicap-accessible.
-Senior travelers may have difficulty climbing up the stairs to the top as the steps are narrow and steep.
+272-steps lead up to the Batu Caves Main Temple area, which is not handicap-accessible.
+Senior travelers may have difficulty climbing the stairs to the top, as they are narrow and steep.

 If you have a child’s stroller, you may be challenged to try to go to the top.